Anaminus/roblox-api-ref/data/class/RemoteFunction.md

 	Player <player name> disconnected during remote call to <RemoteFunction name>

-An orphaned error (error without a location) will also be thrown, displaying the the last extra argument passed to InvokeClient.
+Right after this error, another sourceless error will be thrown, displaying the the last extra argument passed to InvokeClient.
 If no extra arguments were given, then an unspecified error message will be displayed instead.
 This is likely a bug.